 Crosshatching is never extreme.
 When I first learned about crosshatching, my teacher reinforced again and again that it should never be too crossed.
 What I mean is that the two lines of the mark should not be drawn perpendicular to each other so you have a true "+."
 Instead, the lines of a crosshatch are usually at a much more acute angle to each other.

 This is only the tip of the iceberg of what it takes to learn how to draw a person, but it's definitely a place to start.
-For more in-depth instruction on drawing people, consider the Anniversary Edition of Drawing People.
+For more in-depth instruction on drawing people, consider the book, Drawing People.
 Enjoy!